iluminnatti/TempDist/README.md

 $ git clone https://www.github.com/iluminnatti/TempDist.git
 ```

 <p style="font-family: monospace;">Once the files have been downloaded, you must install python and the python libraries used in this project.
-Get python <a href="https://www.python.org/downloads/">here</a> for Widows.
+Get python <a href="https://www.python.org/downloads/">here</a> for Windows.
 For ubuntu, do the following in terminal (OBS: make sure you are logged in as a <a href="https://linuxize.com/post/how-to-create-a-sudo-user-on-ubuntu/">user with sudo privileges</a>):</p>

 ```powershell
 $ sudo apt update